MarkZhebelev/AnimationBlock/README.md

 # AnimationBlock

-This project was set up using Webpack for React and TypeScript.
+This project was set up using Webpack for React and TypeScript, along with a JSON server for simulating a backend API.
 It serves as the foundation for building an animation-based React application.

 ## Available Scripts